-(1) Third, fourth- and fifth-degree felony level offenses, with prosecutorial and victim consent, are preliminarily eligible.
+(1) Third, fourth- and fifth-degree felony level offenses

+are preliminarily eligible.
 Second degree felony offenses are reviewed on a case-by-case basis.
 The Mental Health Court judges have final discretion on a defendant's acceptance to the docket with input from the prosecutor's office and treatment team.
-First and second degree felony offences are not eligible.

-(2) A case may be accepted at multiple stages of the proceedings including; Pre-Plea, Post-Conviction or Violation of Probation.
-Formatted: Font: (Default) Times New Roman
+- (2) A case may be accepted at multiple stages of the proceedings including; Pre-Plea, Post-Conviction or Violation of Probation. - (3) Participants are required to plead guilty.

-- (3) Participants are required to plead guilty as charged. - (4) Participants, if eligible, may complete the program as an Intervention in Lieu of Conviction. - (5) Any history of serious or repetitive violence will be reviewed by the Mental Health Court Prosecutor and Mental Health Court Team. - (6) Exclusions: NGRI, Incompetent to Stand Trial, significant history of violent offenses, persistent offending that is not mental health driven.
-All prospective participants are reviewed on a case-by-case basis, any history of sex offenses, offenses involving the use or threatened use of weapons (significant history of weapon offenses), persists offending that is not mental health driven. - (7) Participant must be a resident of Hamilton County, both currently and at the time of the offense.
+- (4) Participants, if eligible, may complete the program as an Intervention in Lieu of Conviction. - (5) Any history of serious or repetitive violence will be reviewed by the Mental Health Court Prosecutor and Mental Health Court Team. - (6) Exclusions: NGRI, Incompetent to Stand Trial, significant history of violent offenses, persistent offending that is not mental health driven.
+All prospective participants are reviewed on a case-by-case basis. - (7) Participant must be a resident of Hamilton County, both currently and at the time of the offense.